Creditism

 and its elements.

-If we want to create a Decentralized Network Database with popular and excellent interfaces to streamline, gamify, and decentralize economics and credit creation at scale from the bottom up, they're gonna have to be really dope.
-The creation of such a digital infrastructure and rule-set is a crucial counterpoint to the imperious control of nation states, multinationals, and international banking.
+If we are going to create a Decentralized Network Database with popular and excellent interfaces to streamline, gamify, and decentralize economics and credit creation at scale from the bottom-up, launching us into The Ayucene, they're gonna have to be really dope!
+The creation of such a digital infrastructure and rule-set is a crucial counterpoint to the imperious control of nation states, corporations, and banks.

 The Ledger of Life

-To be populated with our ever evolving observations and assessments of the Bio and Geosphere, and our expertly crafted communal agreements of harvestables, amounts, rates, practices, and regeneration.
+To be populated with our ever-evolving observations and assessments of the Bio and Geosphere, and our expertly crafted communal agreements of harvestables, amounts, rates, practices, and regeneration… feeding directly into The Quest Board.

 The Quest Board